JusteGA1/Learning-Turing/README.md

 # Learning @Turing College
 > Hey!
 I am one of the lucky ones studying Data Science part time at Turing College.
-This is one of the exercises we are doing, so if you're interested in my ability to write a class, a test or add a docstring, please check files tesla.py and test_tesla.py.
-It is not much, but that were the requirements.
-So let the less be more this time.
+This is one of the exercises we are doing, so if you're interested in my ability to create a module with a class, test and few docstrings, please check the files.

 ## Table of contents
 * [General info](#general-info)